zero01101/openOutpaint/README.md

 ### in order of "priority"/likelihood of me doing it
 - [ ] lots and lots of readme updates (ongoing)
 - [ ] comment basically everything that isn't self documenting (ongoing)
-- [ ] _CURRENT TASK_: overmask seam of img2img (https://www.reddit.com/r/StableDiffusion/comments/ys9lhq/kollai_an_infinite_multiuser_canvas_running_on/ivzygwk/?context=3)
+- [x] overmask seam of img2img
 - [x] split out CSS to its own file (remedial cleanup task)
-- [ ] split out JS to separation-of-concerns individual files (oh no)
-- [ ] ability to blank/new canvas without making the user refresh because that's pretty janky
+- [ ] ability to blank/new canvas without making the user refresh the page because that's pretty janky
 - [ ] add error handling for async/XHR POST in case of, yknow, errors
 - [ ] image erase region in case you decide later that you're not too happy with earlier results (technically i guess you could just mask over the entire region you dislike but that's... bad)
 - [ ] controls for the rest of API-available options (e.g. hires fix, inpaint fill modes, etc)
+- [ ] save user-set option values to browser localstorage to persist your preferred, uh, preferences
 - [ ] render progress spinner/bar
 - [ ] ~~smart crop downloaded image~~
 - [ ] import external image and scale/superimpose at will on canvas for in/outpainting